agilesingapore/2014/papers.md

           <p>Please also include your bio, including a photo, and speaking references - preferably videotaped presentations.</p>

-          <p>Your submissions will be thoroughly reviewed by the committee comprising experts from industry.
-Please also indicate if you consent to having your presentation or workshop filmed and then made available on the Internet.</p>
+          <p>Your submissions will be thoroughly reviewed by the committee comprising experts from industry.</p>

           <h2>Logistics for successful submissions</h2>
-          <p>We will be offering chosen speakers complimentary accommodation at the venue and access to the event.
+          <p>We will be offering chosen speakers three night's accommodation at the venue and access to the event.
 Speakers will need to organise and cover the cost of transport to the conference.</p>

           <h2>Important Dates</h2>
           <ul>
-            <li>Due date for submissions: 16th of July</li>
+            <li>Closing date for submissions: 16th of July</li>
             <li>Response to submission: 16th of August</li>
             <li>Conference: 12th - 14th November</li>
           </ul>